GuideJanuary 24, 2026 · Updated April 16, 20267 min read

 How to Import CSV into BigQuery: 5 Practical Methods

 BigQuery excels at analytics, but CSVs still need correct schema, encoding, and delimiters.
+If your source files are messy, cleaning your CSV data before loading saves time and avoids failed jobs.
 Here are five practical ways to import CSVs into BigQuery, from manual to production-ready.

 1) BigQuery Web UI (Load Job)